BastiTee/ubersettings/README.md

-# ubersettings
+# bastis-ubersettings
-A collection of customizations for my everyday applications
+> A collection of themes and customizations for my everyday applications

+---